lite-xl/lite-xl.github.io/docs/developer-guide/views-examples.md

 `return toolbar` returns the toolbar table to whatever function called it.

+### Creating a custom icon font

 To prepare a simple icon font with Fontello, you can do the following:

 1. Go to [Fontello](https://fontello.com/)
-2. Drag and drop the desired icons in the light-gray rectangle in the middle of the page, or upload your own svg files
+2. Drag and drop the desired icons in the light-gray rectangle in the middle of the page: ![Drag & Drop][drag-n-drop]

-3. Use `mouse-left-click` to select the icons you want to include in the font
+3. Select the icons you want to include in the font
 4. Press on the `Customize Codes` tab on the top-left of the page and copy each icon glyph and paste it into the corresponding place in the `toolbar_commands` table

+    ![Customize Codes][customize-codes]

 5. Specify the icon font name in the white text input field in the top right
-6. Press the big red button in the top right corner of the page to create and download the icon font
+6. Press the rectangular red button with `Download webfont` in the top right corner of the page to create and download the icon font:

+    ![Red Button][red-button]

 ### Example